HL7/Vulcan-schedule-ig/input/pagecontent/profiles.md

 |---|---|---|
 |[AcceptableOffsetRange](StructureDefinition-AcceptableOffsetRangeSoa.html)|PlanDefinition.action.relatedAction|Provides an offset range that, along with offsetDuration, indicates an acceptable range of dates for a related action, i.e. +10-15 days|
 {: .grid }

+### Global Profiles

+ There are no global profiles defined for US Core.

+ {% include globals-table.xhtml %}

+### IG Dependencies

+ This IG Contains the following dependencies on other IGs.

+ {% include dependency-table.xhtml %}